To main content

 Visit Stockholm

-• Skandia – Skandia opened in 1923 and is highly regarded as one of Stockholm's most beautiful movie theaters.
+• Skandia – Skandia opened in 1923 and is regarded as one of Stockholm's most beautiful movie theaters.
 In no small part thanks to its Swedish Grace decor by Gunnar Asplund.
 Since 2023, The Stockholm International Film Festival has wholly owned the cinema.

 • Grand – Grand on Sveavägen was a parish hall for the Swedish Pentecostal Movement before it became a cinema in 1933.
 Despite modernization and renovations, many original details in the decor remain.
 The theater is also infamous for being the last place Prime Minister Olof Palme visited before being shot in 1986.